srl-freiburg/pedsim_ros/pedsim_gazebo_plugin/README.md

 ### Features
 - it converts pedsim scenarios to gazebo worlds
-- it spawns pedsim agent into gazebo
+- it spawns pedsim agents into gazebo
-- it continously updates poses of the spawned agents
+- it continously updates the poses of the spawned agents

 ### Sample usage
 #### Step 1.
 Generate gazebo world + launch file for the corresponding pedsim_scenario